kenmoh/cli_old/README.md

-# CREATE FastAPI APP
+# FastAPI CREATE APP

-### About CREATE FastAPI APP

-create-fastapi-app is a CLI tool for generating bare-bone FastAPI project.
+fastapi-create-app is a CLI tool for generating bare-bone FastAPI project.
-When you run `create-fastapi-app new [project_name]`, it generates the following project structure:
+When you run `fastapi-create-app [project_name]`, it generates the following project structure:

     .
     ├── app/